LeMGarouani/AmharicIR-Instr/README.md

 # AmharicIR-Instr

-The fine-tuned model are available on: https://huggingface.co/mgarouani/Amharic/tree/main
+The fine-tuned models are available on [HuggingFace]( https://huggingface.co/mgarouani/Amharic/tree/main)